-The fight to free our ocean and coasts.
 Our nation is made up of more water than land.
-America’s oceans cover nearly 4.5 million square miles, which is 23% greater than U.S. landmass.
+America’s oceans cover nearly 4.5 million square miles, which is about 20% greater than U.S. landmass.
 The coast is a top tourist destination with more than 100 million people visiting our nation’s beaches annually.
-In fact, coastal recreation and tourism constitute 2.2 million jobs and contribute $115 billion to the nation’s economy every year.
+In fact, coastal recreation and tourism constitute 2.3 million jobs and contribute more than $124 billion to the nation’s economy every year.

 But clean water and healthy beaches are increasingly threatened by plastic and ocean pollution, offshore oil drilling, rollbacks to federal protections, development and rising tides.
 We each have a stake in taking action to ensure the places where we surf, swim, play and live are protected for this and future generations.
 Together, we are the United States and Oceans of America